 Legionella Testing is generally performed in water and swab samples.
 If you would like to know more aboutLegionella or our Legionella testing services, please give us a call or check out our newsletter: Legionella pneumophila: More than just a Legionnaire’s Disease.

-Learn more about our other Bacterial Testing Services.
+Or you can learn more about our other Laboratory Testing Services.